radixnameservice/docs/wiki/registration/base-pricing.md

 > #### How much are renewals?

-Renwals are subject to the same base pricing above.
+Renewals are subject to the same base pricing above.
 <br /><br />

 > #### Why isn't the RNS based on single purchase (lifetime) domains?